Degree Programs

 We are pleased to be able to offer financial support to the majority of our graduate students.
 In the course of the application process, applicants are advised about the possibility of financial support and about particular funding opportunities.

 Financial support for graduate students is normally offered in the form of Graduate Teaching Fellowships (GTFs).
-These fellowships provide full funding (up to $19,000 CAD per year for MSc, and up to $22,000 CAD per year PhD) as well as valuable teaching experience.
+These fellowships provide full funding (up to 21,000 CAD per year for MSc, and up to 25,000 CAD per year PhD) as well as valuable teaching experience.
+Furthermore, our PhD-level GTFs are guaranteed for 4 consecutive years subject to the maintenance of good academic performance.
 Fellowship holders will serve as tutorial assistants and graders during the Fall and Winter terms (and sometimes the Spring and Summer, depending on the availability of courses and teacing hours).
-The majority of our current MSc and PhD students are funded through GTFs, and the GTFs are our typical entrance award for new students.
+The majority of our current MSc and PhD students are funded through GTFs.
 The Department automatically considers all eligible applicants for GTF funding without a separate application.
-Like admission, funding is competitive and we generally cannot give funding to applicants with an entrance GPA lower than 80%.
+Similarly to admission itself, funding is competitive and we typically cannot give funding to applicants with an entrance GPA lower than 80%.
 Please note that MMath candidates are ineligible for funding.
 Supervisors themselves may have funding through various grants and collaborations that they can offer to prospective students, and supervisors typically contribute funds to each GTF that is awarded.

-The GTFs are renewable subject to good academic performance and Department resources.
-Once established, PhD students within the Department are also eligible for Graduate Research Fellowships (GRFs), which are awarded for one year and provide a research stipend without teaching requirements.
-These awards are more competitive than the GTFs and there is typically not more than one GRF award in a department at any given time.
-Lastly, our Department has been home to a number of PhD students who have been named Teacher-Scholar Doctoral Fellows (TSDFs).
+We also note that our Department has been home to a number of PhD students who have been named Teacher-Scholar Doctoral Fellows (TSDFs).
 These one-year awards give senior PhD students with exceptional research and teaching potential the opportuity to lead the instruction of a mathematics or statistics course.

 Beyond these awards, there exist additional institutional and national scholarships that require additional applications, such as those of NSERC, which is Canada's national science funding body.
 We are pleased that our Department has been home to a number of NSERC scholarship winners in the past few years.
 For more information on funding external to the Department, please see: